A method of overhead absorption in cost accounting is a method of allocating expenses and gains to cost centres within a business.

 - 17, 000+90% Rs7, 000 or Rs.
 23,300.

-One can see how, with a different method, the cost of the work comes out to be different.
+With a different method, one can see how the cost of the work comes out to be different.
 Of these methods, the first and second are generally considered to be unsuitable on account of the following reasons:

 - Manufacturing overhead expenses are mostly a function of time I,e., time is the determining factor for the incurrence and application of manufacturing overhead expenses.
 They are so would be clear if we recall that overhead expenses, especially manufacturing expenses, can in the ultimate analysis be regarded as expenditure incurred in providing the necessary facilities and service to workers and employed in the production process.